DATA-BACKED GUIDE · UPDATED JULY 2026

 - The heated area drives the cost, and you only mat the floor you walk on, not under units or the bath.

-- A Part P registered electrician must make the final connection so the work meets building regulations.
+- A Part P registered electrician must make the final connection so the work meets building regulations, whoever lays the mat itself.

-- Underfloor heating can qualify as an energy-saving measure at 0% VAT until 2027 in many installs.
+- Underfloor heating can qualify as an energy-saving measure at 0% VAT until 2027 in many installs, which is worth checking before you agree a quote.

 What people actually paid